 Bronte Alexander is a feminist political geographer specialising in responses to displacement.
 This includes the practices of humanitarian aid, resettlement, and detention.
 She is particularly interested in the spatialities and temporalities of migration governance, including the implications of militarism and policing on the everyday lives of refugees, asylum seekers and migrants.
 Bronte’s research is particularly interested in the movement of migrants from Venezuela through the urban spaces of northern Brazil, and she recently participated in a by-invitation panel on the subject at the Society for Latin American Studies, UK.
-Bronte works closely with not-for-profit and NGO organisations in Brazil and Australia, and is a member of the organizing committee for the 2020 AILASA conference at Griffith University.
+Bronte works closely with not-for-profit and NGO organisations in Brazil and Australia.